LumaPictures/cg-stubs/README.md

 ### Generating the Houdini stubs

-The Houdini stubs currently use a completely different approach to building which will eventually be ported to nox.
+The Houdini stubs currently use a completely different approach to building which will eventually be ported to `nox`.
 So this may be unapproachable for most users for now.

 ## Publishing to PyPI